Sazzzel/Hearth_Keeper/README.md

 ### MoSCoW Prioritization

-I chose to follow the MoSCoW Prioritization method for Hearth Keeper, identifying and labelling my:
+I utilized the MoSCoW Prioritization method to structure and categorize the features of Hearth Keeper, assigning each a specific priority level:

+- <b>Must Haves:</b><br>
-- **Must Haves**: the 'required', critical components of the project.
-Completing my 'Must Haves' helped me to reach the MVP (Minimum Viable Product) for this project early.
+These represent the essential, non-negotiable components of the project.
+Completing the "Must Haves" ensured the development of a Minimum Viable Product (MVP) early in the process.
+- <b>Should Haves:</b><br>

-- **Should Haves**: the components that are valuable to the project but not absolutely 'vital' at the MVP stage.
-The 'Must Haves' must receive priority over the 'Should Haves'.
+These features add significant value to the project but are not critical at the MVP stage.
+While important, "Should Haves" are addressed only after all "Must Haves" are completed.

-- **Could Haves**: these are the features that are a 'bonus' to the project, it would be nice to have them in this phase, but only if the most important issues have been completed first and time allows.

-- **Won't Haves**: the features or components that either no longer fit the project's brief or are of very low priority for this release.
-Also I will use this tags for any future features I wish to add to my project at a later date.
+- <b>Could Haves:</b><br>
+These are optional enhancements or bonus features.
+While they would be nice to include, they are implemented only if time permits after the higher-priority items are finished.
+- <b>Won't Haves:</b><br>
+These are features that are either out of scope for the current release or deemed low priority.
+They may also include potential features to consider for future updates or iterations.

 ### Sprints